 1/3 cup crumbled feta cheese

 Rinse quinoa well under cold water, rubbing the seeds between your hands.
-Drain quinoa for a few minutes, then add water and bring to a boil in a medium saucepan.
+Drain quinoa for a few minutes, then add water and salt and bring to a boil in a medium saucepan.
 Reduce heat, cover and cook for about 25 minutes.
-It will make 1 1/2 cups cooked quinoa.
+It will make 3 cups cooked quinoa.
 You can also make it in a rice cooker using the white rice setting.

-Transfer quinoa to a large bowl.
-Whisk together lemon juice, salt, and olive oils in a small bowl, then stir into the quinoa.
+Transfer quinoa to a large bowl or container.
+Whisk together lemon juice and olive oils in a small bowl, then stir into the quinoa.
 Let it cool and refrigerate until cold.

 Using the blade in the food processor, mince green onions, mint, parsley and artichoke hearts until feathery.
 Stir into cooled quinoa.